Home support for families with many children

 a) If you submit the application on the Internet in the KredEx e-service environment, you will find the necessary forms there in the electronic format.
 You need to provide a digital signature.

-b) PDF-file of the application: fill in the form on your computer and submit it by e-mail.
+b) PDF-file of the application: fill in the form on your computer and submit it by e-mail (form is available here).
 You need to provide a digital signature.

-c) Word-file (doc-file) of the application: print out the form, complete it on paper, sign it, and send it by post.
+c) Word-file (doc-file) of the application: print out the form, complete it on paper, sign it, and send it by post (form is available here).

 NB!
 You do not need to enclose any identification documents, marriage certificates or birth certificates of children to the application.